PeterCamilleri/mysh/README.md

 Topic    | Description
 ---------|----------------------------------------------------
-version  | The version of mysh in use. init file| The init file in use or &#60;none found&#62; or &#60;none&#62;. user     | The current user name.
+about    | A brief description of the mysh shell program. version  | The version of mysh in use. init file| The init file in use or &#60;none found&#62; or &#60;none&#62;. user     | The current user name.